Home > Investor Relations > Quarterly Financial Highlights

 Consolidated Statements of Total Return

-Gross revenue for 2H 2022 has increased by 14.2% year-on-year to $69.8 million.
-The increase was due to contribution from three nursing homes acquired in July and December 2021, five nursing homes acquired in September 2022 and higher rent from the Singapore properties under the new master lease agreements which commenced in August 2022.
+Gross revenue for 2H 2023 has increased by 4.7% year-on-year to $73.1 million.
+The increase was due to contribution from five nursing homes acquired in September 2022, two nursing homes acquired in October 2023 and higher rent from the Singapore properties under the new master lease agreements which commenced in August 2022.
 This was partially offset by the depreciation of Japanese Yen.
-Correspondingly, the net property income has increased by 18.0% to $65.8 million for 2H 2022.
+Correspondingly, the net property income has increased by 4.8% to $69.0 million for 2H 2023.

-Finance costs have increased mainly due to funding of new acquisitions in 2021 and 2022 and higher interest costs from Singapore dollar debts partially offset by depreciation of JPY.
+Finance costs have increased mainly due to funding of capital expenditure and new acquisitions in 2022 and 2023 and higher interest costs from Singapore dollar debts partially offset by depreciation of JPY.

-Gross revenue for 2022 has increased by 7.7% year-on-year to $130.0 million.
-The increase was due to contribution from three nursing homes acquired in July and December 2021, five nursing homes acquired in September 2022 and higher rent from the Singapore properties under the new master lease agreements which commenced in August 2022.
-In 2021, the Group provided for one-off allowance for doubtful debts of $1.0 million resulting in a lower net property income.
-The increase in 2022 was partially offset by the loss of income from the divestment of a pharmaceutical product distributing and manufacturing facility in Japan ("P-Life Matsudo") in January 2021 and depreciation of Japanese Yen.
-Correspondingly, the net property income has increased by 9.6% to $121.9 million in 2022.
+Gross revenue for 2023 has increased by 13.5% year-on-year to $147.5 million.
+The increase was due to contribution from five nursing homes acquired in September 2022, two nursing homes acquired in October 2023 and higher rent from the Singapore properties under the new master lease agreements which commenced in August 2022.
+This was partially offset by the depreciation of Japanese Yen.
+Correspondingly, the net property income has increased by 14.1% to $139.1 million for 2023.

-Overall finance costs have increased mainly due to funding of new acquisitions in 2021 and 2022, higher interest costs from Singapore dollar debts partially offset by depreciation of JPY.
+Finance costs have increased mainly due to funding of capital expenditure and new acquisitions in 2022 and 2023 and higher interest costs from Singapore dollar debts partially offset by depreciation of JPY.

-Valuations were performed by independent professional valuers for all investment properties as at 31 December 2022.
-During the year, the Group has recognised a net change in fair value of investment properties of $59.4 million in the Statement of Total Return, which includes fair value loss of $47.5 million and impact from straight-line rental adjustments and amortisation of right-of-use assets amounting to $11.9m.
-The valuation loss is largely attributed to the higher capital expenditure for the Singapore hospitals as a result of inflation and synchronised regular capital expenditure works for Mount Elizabeth Hospital ("MEH").
-The Group will be synchronising the execution of MEH's regular capital expenditure works, where possible, with the closure of the hospital to commence the 3-year Renewal Capex Works, to minimise further inconveniences and reduced prolonged operational disruptions.
+Valuations were performed by independent professional valuers for all investment properties as at 31 December 2023.
+During the year, the Group has recognised a net change in fair value of investment properties of $11.2 million in the Statement of Total Return, which includes fair value gain of $15.8 million offset by impact from straight-line rental adjustments and amortisation of right-of-use assets amounting to $27.0 million.
+The valuation gain was largely contributed by the fixed rent increase for the Singapore hospitals.
 Any fair value adjustments (surplus / deficit) in respect of the revaluation would not be taxable / deductible on the basis that the fair value changes are unrealised and the properties are held for long-term purposes.
 As such, these fair value adjustments (surplus / deficit) would be adjusted out when determining the distributable income to the Unitholders.

 Consolidated Statements of Financial Position